Taishi Katsuragawa's Webpage

 At the beginning of the Universe or center of the black holes, GR predicts irremovable singularities in the space-time, where the physical observables diverge.
 The GR, therefore, loses the predictability at a certain high energy scale, which implies that GR may be not the complete theory but an effective theory of an unknown but complete gravitational theory.
 The typical scale where GR becomes invalid is called the Planck scale.
 In order to describe the gravitational interaction at the Planck scale, it is inevitable to construct a new theory, the quantum gravity (QG).

 Although the QG is usually considered to be the quantization of GR, it is troublesome to quantize GR in the framework of QFT due to the infinite number of uncontrollable divergence.
 Thus, many theories and models based on other quantization of gravity have been proposed and studied so far.
 Instead of aiming at the complete theory of QG, the bottom-up approach to QG has also been discussed.
-At low energy scale, the quantum correction to GR can be mimicked in terms of the existing theories, GR and QFT.
+At low energy scale, the quantum correction to GR can be mimicked in terms of the existing theories, thus, GR and QFT.
 Conversely, we can obtain the implications to QG if the modification to GR is related to the quantum correction to GR.

 Several modified gravity theories can be interpreted as low energy effective theories of QG, and utilized to understand the physics in QG regime.
 Compared with the previous two motivations, this motivation is theoretical and hardly confirmed by the experiments or observation.
 Therefore, the mainstream in this research is to study the consistency check or qualitative understanding of the theories, rather than the prediction of physical observables.